CodeChain-io/codechain/spec/CodeChain-Virtual-Machine.md

 * SHA256(0x91): Pop one value from stack, and push sha-256 hash of it.
 * RIPEMD160(0x92): Pop one value from stack, and push ripemd160 hash of it.
 * KECCAK256(0x93): Pop one value from stack, and push keccak-256 hash of it.
+* BLAKE160(0x94): Pop one value from stack, and push blake-160 hash of it.
+Blake-160 here refers to blake2b with 20 byte output.

 ## Environment
 * BLKNUM(0xa0): Push block number specified in parcel to stack as integer.
 If there's no specified block number, machine must fail immediately.